 Required Text: Evolution of the Earth by Prothero & Dott.
 Readings will be given for the 8th edition.
-Due to the proposed structure of teaching and learning in this course, you will find it extremely difficult without this text.
+Due to the proposed structure of teaching and learning in this course, you will find the text useful.

 Course Description:

 Evolution of the earth and its life, including the major physical events and evolutionary changes recorded in the geologic past.